enoxie/enoxie/README.md

 ![alt text](top.svg)

 Hi there!
 I am Enes.
-I am a Full Stack Developer.
+I am a Software Developer.
 I don’t like to define myself by the work I’ve done.
 I define myself by the work I want to do.
 Skills can be taught, personality is inherent.
 I prefer to keep learning, continue challenging myself, and do interesting things that matter.

 - 🔭 I’m currently working on web development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning .NET Framework
-- 👯 I’m looking to collaborate on React App
+- 👯 I’m looking to collaborate on C# Applications
 - 🤔 I'm looking for a job in a company where I can improve myself
 - 💬 Ask me about anything
 - 📫 How to reach me: admin@enesbilgi.com

 ⚡ Fun fact:
-- 👯 I’m looking to collaborate on projects that are using JavaScript.
+- 👯 I’m looking to collaborate on projects that are using C#.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning C#.
 - :pencil2: I am also working on an entrepreneurship in the field of eCommerce.
 - :musical_note: I love to hear country music.